kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 Expected Result: The server status changes to Cutover Complete, signifying that the migration is finished.
 The cutover instance is now fully operational, and the source server can be archived (take `action` and select `mark as archived` )or decommissioned as needed.

 <img width="908" alt="Image" src="https://github.com/user-attachments/assets/f2b11b86-192c-44ea-bb4d-fd02a3045fc8" />

+## Conclusion
+This project successfully outlines the migration of Bitbucket data from the AWS N Virginia region to the Oregon region using AWS Application Migration Service (MGN).
+By following the AWS Console procedures, the migration ensures minimal downtime and preserves data integrity.
+This process is ideal for organizations looking to transition workloads across AWS regions.